fu-n/electron_nanjs/README.md

     PS> electron .
     ````
     * have fun!
-    * if you want debbuger, "electron --inspect 9229 ." and open "chrome://inspect" by chrome browser.
+    * if you want debugger, "electron --inspect 9229 ." and open "chrome://inspect" by chrome browser.

 ## Mac: Build Instruction